-The stories in the Stratagems of the Warring States take place during the period from the fifth to the third century BC, when the Zhou dynasty had already lost control of much of its former territory, and a variety of feudal principalities were vying to gain control of the area that their inhabitants knew as "All Under Heaven" (天下), the Chinese cultural sphere centred around the Yellow River basin.
+The stories in the Stratagems of the Warring States take place during the period from the fifth to the third century BC.
+By this time the Zhou dynasty had already lost control of much of its former territory, and a variety of feudal principalities were vying to gain control of the area that their inhabitants knew as "All Under Heaven" (天下), the area in and immediately surrounding the Huaxia (Chinese) cultural sphere.
 Maps help somewhat in understanding the situation, but both the borders of the states and the prevalent ideas of what a state was were fluid, meaning that any one map is only a snapshot.

 Gradually the smaller states were swallowed up by larger neighbours.
 By the time the book was compiled, the entire region had been conquered by Qin.
 The Qin dynasty collapsed after just a few years, and was replaced by the Han dynasty, under which Liu Xiang assembled the "persuasions" (說, the contemporary term for short anecdotes intended to be used by politicians and diplomats as stock-in-trade) contained in the Stratagems from various sources to form a unified text.
 In the intervening time, however, new states rose and fell.
 Most notably for the purposes of the book, Jin was split into three states: Wei, Han and Zhao, all of which contribute extensively.

-The Stratagems are grouped according to the state of the individual proposing, and a certain awareness of the situation at the time is often required to understand the stories.
+The Stratagems are grouped according to the state to which each seemed most relevant, and a certain awareness of the situation at the time is often required to understand the stories.
 This page provides a brief glossary of of states, with links to more detailed material.

 You can find a Google map with the major cities and other places mentioned in the Stratagems overlaid onto a map of modern China here.
 The principal states featuring in the book are highlighted in purple.

-A confederation of non-Chinese tribes centred on the Sichuan basin.
+A confederation of non-Huaxia peoples centred on the Sichuan basin.
 They maintained regular contact with Chu and Qin, occasionally playing a part in their internal politics.
 In 316 BC they formed an alliance with Qin to attack Shu.
 Once Shu had been conquered, Qin overran Ba as well, annexing the whole territory.

-A small feudal state between Qin and Chu, it existed to have been on the border of the Chinese cultural sphere and the barbarian world, maintaining diplomatic relations with the Zhou court but preserving its own culture.
-It was annexed by Qin during the Spring and Autumns period.
+A small feudal state between Qin and Chu, it existed to have been on the border of the Huaxia cultural sphere, maintaining diplomatic relations with the Zhou court but preserving its own culture.
+It was annexed by Qin during the Spring and Autumn period.

 Cai was a semi-independent state to the North of Chu.
 It was annexed by Chu in the mid-seventh century BC as a result of a series of disputes surrounding Xi Gui, wife of the Duke of Xi and (later) King Wen of Chu.
 Nevertheless, the concept of Cai persisted within Chu, though the area designated by the name changed frequently.
 The last traces of Cai as a self-directing entity were finally wiped out by Chu in the fourth century BC.